lbonanomi/xmastree/readme.md

 ## Known Issues

-* Child processes are reaped at completeion of the cycle (about a minute after they start)
+* Child processes are reaped at completeion of the cycle